Find and fix writing mistakes instantly

 It is action done upon the self, rather than upon some external being.
 In the first sentence, William is the person doing the teaching (the verb) and the recipient of that teaching is also William; therefore, we use this grammatical structure to convey the idea that William was not taught to cook by someone else, nor did he teach anyone else to cook.

-In the second sentence, the speakers have caused their own entrapment in the corner.
-The reflexive grammar here is used to indicate that something is the fault of the speakers and no one else; it emphasizes their own culpability.
+In the second sentence, the subjects have caused their own entrapment in the corner.
+The reflexive pronoun examples here are used to indicate that something is the fault of the subjects and no one else; it emphasizes their own culpability.

-Reflexive pronouns have another common usage: they can function as intensifiers to add emphasis to a sentence and highlight a particular aspect of that thought.
+Reflexive pronouns have another common usage: they can function as intensifiers to add emphasis to a sentence and highlight an aspect of a thought.
 For this reason, we group reflexive and intensive pronouns together.
+You can group them together when answering what are reflexive pronouns below.
 To ensure that you’re using words and other grammar concepts correctly, our grammar checker can go over your writing for mistakes.

-Let’s look at a few examples of intensifiers.
+Let’s look at a few reflexive pronoun examples of intensifiers.

 - Susan herself presented the award.